Toysoft/OpenGD77-/README.md

 # OpenGD77
-Open source firmware for the Radioddity GD-77 dual band DMR / FM handheld transceiever, for Amateur Radio use.
+Open source firmware for the Radioddity GD-77 (aka TYT MD-760), Baofeng DM-1801 (aka DM-860) dual band DMR / FM handheld transceievers, for Amateur Radio use.

 Note.
 The AMBE codec used by DMR is not open source.
 This firmware uses binary sections from the official firmware for the AMBE encoding and decoding functions.
 However all other parts of the code are open source